tellform/angular-tellform/README.md

 ## Contributing

-When pushing submitting a PR, please make sure to delete your /dist directory.
+When submitting a PR, please make sure to delete your /dist directory.

 ## License